Wild weather: State Highway 6 flooded, Hokitika lightning strikes, New Plymouth flights grounded

 And in New Plymouth all flights have been grounded due to problems caused by heavy fog and low visibility.

-A slip has diverted a creek across State Highway 6 between Franz Josef and Hari Hari - closing the road.
+A slip has diverted a creek across State Highway 6 between Fox Glacier and Harihari - closing the road.
+SH6 is also closed due to flooding between Hokitika and Haast.

 Civil Defence is warning farmers to move stock to higher ground - and urging motorists to stay off the road.